-- Completed over thirty harvests under a low-cost cultivation model. - Ranked highest amongst global cannabis companies in the SAM Corporate Sustainability Assessment ("CSA") in the 2020 Sustainability Yearbook, a sustainability index that has become the basis for numerous S&P Global ESG indices. - First known export of CBG a rare cannabinoid into the United States. - Realized commercial sales of CBD, CBG and THC under the Aureus[TM] brand with exports made into eleven countries. - Currently has over thirty federally registered and registerable genetics in SMGH and Sativa Nativa. - Commercial sales of CBD, CBG and THC seeds, under the Company's Avesta Genetica brand, with the first known completed export of seeds into the United States from Colombia in the second quarter of 2020.
+- First commercial export of high CBD full spectrum and THC cannabis extracts into Brazil in connection with a three year master supply agreement that SMGH executed with a leading Brazilian pharmaceutical company. - Completed over thirty harvests under a low-cost cultivation model and over 20 cultivation and breeding R&D experiments - USDA National Organic Program certification for a hemp cultivar and recently attained GACP certification. - Avicanna was ranked highest amongst global cannabis companies in the SAM Corporate Sustainability Assessment ("CSA") in the 2020 Sustainability Yearbook, a sustainability index that has become the basis for numerous S&P Global ESG indices. - First known export of CBG a rare cannabinoid into the United States. - Realized commercial sales of CBD, CBG and THC under the AureusTM brand with exports made into eleven countries. - Currently has over thirty federally registered and registerable genetics in SMGH and Sativa Nativa. - Coupled with the new regulatory framework recently announced in Colombia which would authorize the export of flower; the Company will be able to export GACP and organic certified flower from our greenhouse and outdoor modalities to the global market in 2022.